c6o/docs/content/guides/getting-started.md

 ## Using the CLI

 The CLI is called via the name `czctl`.
-To get more information about individual commands, checkout the CLI reference, or run:
+To get more information about individual commands, check out the CLI reference, or run:

 ```bash
 > czctl help